-Mexican Spanish is the most common language is Mexico with over 123.3 million users all over the country.
+Mexican Spanish is the most common language in Mexico, with over 123.3 million users all over the country.
 Mexican Spanish is the official language in Mexico where it has de facto status.
 The language was introduced in Mexico by Spanish settlers in the 16th century.
-The language exists in several variations which are defined by the social and cultural practices in the parts of the country where they are found and include the eastern northern variant, the western northern variant, the peninsular northern variant, the western variant.
+Spanish exists in several variations in this country which are defined by the social and cultural practices in the region where they are found and include the eastern northern variant, the western northern variant, the peninsular northern variant, and the western variant.
 There are also the lowlands variant, the central variant, the coastal variant, the central southern variant, the eastern peninsular variant, and the southeastern variant.
 The most recognizable Mexican Spanish variant is the one used in the central part of the country, in and around Mexico City, the nation’s capital.
-The reason why this variant is most identifiable is due to its use in mass communication media such as soap operas which have international appeal.
+The reason why this variant is most identifiable is due to its use in mass communication media such as soap operas, which have international appeal.

-Being the country which founded the language and key in its global distribution, Spain has one of the highest numbers of Spanish users in the world with 47.73 million users.
-Spanish is the official language used in the country as prescribed by the Spanish Constitution.
+Being the country where the language originated and the culprit of its global distribution, Spain has one of the highest numbers of Spanish speakers in the world at 47.73 million.
+Soanish is the official language used in the country as prescribed by the Spanish Constitution.
 The varieties of the language in existence in Spain are collectively referred to as Iberian Spanish or Peninsular Spanish or European Spanish.
-The most distinctive characteristic of Iberian Spanish is its use of the pronoun “vosotros.”
+The most distinctive characteristic of Iberian Spanish is its use of the pronoun Vosotros.
 The use of Iberian Spanish in Spain is regulated by the Real Academia Espanola, a government institution.

 4. Argentina - 43.02 million users